CyberPixel44/Fresnelier/README.md

 A **Photon Sieve** is an advanced variation of the Fresnel Zone Plate.
 Instead of using continuous rings, the Photon Sieve has a series of holes positioned at specific locations similar to a FZP.
 This design can achieve higher resolution and better control over the focal properties compared to traditional zone plates, but allows lesser light to pass through compared to a FZP.

+### Use in simulation

+Shoutout to [Diffractsim](https://github.com/rafael-fuente/diffractsim)!
+Masks generated using Fresnelier can directly be used in Diffractsim as an aperture by using the `ApertureFromImage` function, with parameter `image_size` given as the lens diameter statistic from the terminal output in Fresnelier.

 ## Features

 - Create high-resolution images of Fresnel Zone Plates for given parameters like wavelength, focal length, and the number of rings.